-Virtual construction & technology, Lean Construction
+Virtual construction & technology, Lean Construction, Future In Focus

 For example, on one project, the team worked with the owner, pre-turnover, to use the new passenger elevators to transport workers to and from the upper floors.
 The freight elevator was designated for material transportation only, and trades working on the lower floors used the stairs.
 Previously, people and materials both moved only through the freight elevator.

 "We were forced to rethink the logistics of moving materials and people, which actually made us more efficient from a workflow perspective," explains Johnson.

 One of the biggest challenges of working in a COVID-19 environment is how to simulate in-person collaboration in a way that brings value.
 It’s a question with broad reach, and it's even sparked a debate in our industry: Is this the end of collaboration – at least, as we know it?

 According to Johnson, sometimes trying to take a process that people don’t fully understand to begin with and making it virtual, can be less effective.